alecxe/eslint-plugin-protractor/docs/rules/valid-by-id.md

 ## Rule details

-Any use of the following patterns are considered errors when using `by.id`:
+:thumbsdown: Any use of the following patterns are considered errors when using `by.id`:

 ```js
 element(by.id("#id"));